 7. Pain and decreased mobility

-Dogs are experts at hiding pain.
-Many pet owners think that if their dog isn’t whining, he must not be in pain.
-Unfortunately, this isn’t always the case.
-Signs of pain can be very subtle and may include minor changes like a reluctance to get up, exercise intolerance, limping, hiding, or difficulty with certain activities.
+Just because your dog isn’t crying, doesn’t mean he isn’t in pain.
+Signs of pain can be very subtle and may include minor changes like a reluctance to get up, exercise intolerance, limping, hiding, tiring more quickly, or difficulty with certain activities.
 Although it can be tough to see your pet in pain, never give your dog any over-the-counter medications or human pain medications – many of these are extremely toxic to dogs.
 Your vet can prescribe a medication for your dog that will safely address the pain and inflammation he is experiencing.

 8. Coughing and sneezing